harrand/Topaz/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug in the engine
-title: ''
+title: 'Bug Report: '
-labels: ''
+labels: 'bug'
 assignees: ''

 ---